 The luthier will inspect the body of the violin.

-He will check that everything that has to be glued is in place and that nothing is detached or unglued.
+He or she will check that everything that has to be glued is in place and that nothing is detached or unglued.

-If the bass bar, for example, or the ribs are detached from the soundboard, the whole violin will sound funny.
+If the bass bar, for example, or the ribs are detached from the soundboard, the whole violin will sound funny, or even fuzzy.
 The sounding box will not function properly.
 You might even hear a fuzzing sound with the pieces intermittently touching each other.

 The violin maker will inspect the table from small cracks.
 Even if you haven’t noticed any, it might always occur that, due to temperature, a problem with the glue or an impact, have provoked a crack.
 The F-holes are a fragile part and usually cracks follow the line of the wood around those holes.
 Or sometimes the purfling.
 In any case, cracks are bad for the sound and can also cause fuzzing vibrations, not agreeable to the ear.